 5. Understanding visitor behavior

-Critical areas to focus on while testing e-commerce apps
+Critical areas to focus on while performing e‑commerce app testing

 1. Performance testing